EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin/README.md

      - `All`: This option will export PSP textures.
      - `PC Only`: This option will not export PSP Textures.
    - **Character Size**:
-     - `Standard`: This option will limit the maximum texture size for PSP to 128x128.
+     - `Standard`: This option will limit the maximum texture size for GameCube to 128x128.
-     - `Large`: This option will not change the texture.
+     - `Large`: This option will reduce the texture size in half.
      - **Skin Type** and **Texture Type** can reduce the size further.
    - **Skin Type**:
      - `Primary`: This option will not change the texture.
      - `Secondary`: This option will reduce the texture size in half.
    - **Texture Type**:
-     - `Primary`: This option will not reduce the texture size.
+     - `Primary`: This option will not change the texture.
      - `Secondary`: This option will reduce the texture size in half.
    - **Transparency**:
      - `Yes`: This option will export png textures without compression.